andymckay/blog/_posts/2015-05-09-a-better-mock.md

 ...
 </pre>

-This has happened to me and I didn't notice when I'd typo'd a mock call, like <code>assert_called_with</code>.
+This has happened to me and I didn't notice when I'd typo'd a mock call, like <code>is_called</code>.
 The test were wrong, but passed quite happily.

-The better way is to pass a <a href="https://docs.python.org/3/library/unittest.mock.html#the-mock-class">the object to the Mock call</a> as <code>spec</code>.
+The better way is to pass <a href="https://docs.python.org/3/library/unittest.mock.html#the-mock-class">the object to the Mock call</a> as <code>spec</code>.
 Then only methods on the object can be called, for example:

 <pre>
 >>> with mock.patch('braintree.CreditCard', spec=braintree.CreditCard) as mocked: